Election Links

 Election & Voting Information

-League of Women Voters: Register to Vote Online Process for registering online plus information on registering.
-The League’s Smart Voter site provides information from candidates & government elections departments.
-Plus its Vote411site offers information on absentee voting, ballot measures, candidates, early voting, election dates, eligibility & ID requirements, polling places, provisional voting, state contacts, voter registration, and voting machines.
+League of Women Voters Much information on registering and voting.
+Plus its Vote411 site offers information on absentee voting, ballot measures, candidates, early voting, election dates, eligibility & ID requirements, polling places, provisional voting, state contacts, voter registration, and voting machines.

 Official State Election Sites Links to each state’s election site, with information on voting and results of elections.
 From Constitutional Rights Foundation.